gutucristian/gutucristian.github.io/_posts/2019-1-31-C-Programming-Notes.md

     rm -rf *.o *~ $(TARGETS)
 {% endhighlight %}

 `$@` is a special macro whose value is the file name of the target.
+More [here](https://stackoverflow.com/questions/3220277/what-do-the-makefile-symbols-and-mean).

 # Bit Manipulation and Boolean Logic